using the Tawi Stove

 How do we capture carbon with the

-When you strike a match, the oxidising agent at the tip generates sufficient heat to gasify the wood it’s attached to.
-This gas ignites and continues the gasification process along the match.
-The wood turns to charcoal, which rapidly cools, preventing it from burning away.
+When you strike a match, the oxidising agent at the tip generates sufficient heat to ‘gasify’ the wood it’s attached to.
+This wood gas ignites and continues the gasification process along the match.
+The wood turns to biochar, which rapidly cools, preventing it from burning away to ash.

-This stick of charcoal is mostly carbon that would have been released into the atmosphere and become carbon dioxide, had the match been allowed to decompose as wood.
-Each kilo of organic carbon released into the atmosphere through decomposition, becomes 3.6 kilos of carbon dioxide, because each carbon atom combines with two atoms of slightly heavier oxygen.
-So capturing carbon while still in its solid form, by ‘stealing’ it out of the carbon cycle, is more efficient and easier than trying to extract it from the air.
+This matchstick of biochar is mostly carbon that would have been released into the atmosphere and become carbon dioxide, had the match been allowed to decompose as wood or been burnt down to ash.
+Each kilo of organic carbon released into the atmosphere through decomposition, or burning down to ash, becomes 3.6 kilos of carbon dioxide, because each carbon atom combines with two atoms of slightly heavier oxygen.
+Capturing carbon while still in its solid form, by ‘stealing’ it out of the carbon cycle, is more efficient and easier than trying to extract it directly from the air.

-The picture to the left shows you what is happening inside your stove.
-As the fire burns back along the stack, the wood left behind is bathed in oxygen-depleted flames, which gasify it through a process called pyrolysis.
-The gas produced mixes with air as it passes up the chimney, and ignites, to give you a clean flame to cook on.
-Wood gas is basically smoke that is still hot enough to completely combust.
+The picture to the left shows you what is happening inside the Tawi.
+As the fire burns back along the stack, the wood left behind is bathed in oxygen-depleted flames.
+These flames gasify the wood via pyrolysis.
+The wood gas produced then mixes with air and ignites as it passes up the flue.
+The high temperature within the flue produces a flame that is almost smoke free.
+Smoke is basically wood gas that is not hot enough to completely combust.

 Buy your own Tawi Stove to begin carbon negative cooking at your home.